Parzivail-Modding-Team/GalaxiesParzisStarWarsMod/toolchain/DEVELOPMENT.md

 - `SHA-384 digest error` followed by widespread mixin target misses usually means IntelliJ compile-time jars leaked into the direct runtime classpath, not a DLI ABI break.
+- dedicated server startup fails with missing `joptsimple`, `brigadier`, or `datafixerupper` usually means the generated launch module no longer includes the vanilla baseline classpath or the Mojang bundled server libraries were not unpacked from `META-INF/libraries.list`.
 - Missing or renamed `fabric.dli.*` properties
   usually means the DLI contract changed and both the inspector and launch-service property writers need to be updated together.